turingschool/career-development-curriculum/module_three/m3_repeat_plan.md

 * Would you like to set up coaching with Allison to help you with your goals and accountability?
 If so, please [fill out this form](https://goo.gl/forms/Z57ywysDRqhOKfHD2)

-**Allison will review all plans, and you will be asked to fill out [this survey](https://goo.gl/forms/yY8pd8bcJGV3bPwq2) giving a brief update and reflection on your goals by 9am on Monday of Week 6.**
+**Allison will review all plans, and you may be asked to fill out [this survey](https://goo.gl/forms/yY8pd8bcJGV3bPwq2) giving a brief update and reflection on your goals by 9am on Monday of Week 6.**